BY VENI FIELDS

 “Just like dogs, they respond to love, attention and affection,” she said.
 “Pigs are born wild, but they’re very intelligent, so the more you handle them and take care of them, the more they respond.”

 They knew what they’d be facing if they did this, including living in the front end of an RV while pigs resided in the back.
 Each race lasts about seven seconds.
-The pigs run four races that last about 15 minutes total, four times a day.
+The pigs run four quick races, which last about 15 second each, four times a day.
 The rest is set-up, tear-down, caring for the pigs, a lot of waiting, and driving to the next destination.

 However, when Ross called, Keithly said, there was no question they’d take on the challenge.